Operation Bringing Home the Goods: Background

-In 2001, in response to the assassination of its secretary general Abu Ali Mustafa, the Popular Front for the Liberation of Palestine (PFLP), led by Ahmed Saadat, assassinated Israeli minister of tourism Rehavam Ze'evi.
+In 2001, in response to the assassination of its secretary general Abu Ali Mustafa, the Popular Front for the Liberation of Palestine (PFLP), led by Ahmed Sa'adat, assassinated Israeli minister of tourism Rehavam Ze'evi.
 Fuad Shubaki was suspected by Israel as being the mastermind behind the Karine A affair of 2002.
-Saadat, Shubaki, and four other Palestinians, including the man who shot Ze'evi, were held at the Jericho jail under the supervision of British and American wardens in accordance with a deal worked out between US President, George W. Bush and Israeli Prime Minister, Ariel Sharon, in April 2002.
+Sa'adat, Shubaki, and four other Palestinians, including the man who shot Ze'evi, were held at the Jericho jail under the supervision of British and American wardens in accordance with a deal worked out between US President, George W. Bush and Israeli Prime Minister, Ariel Sharon, in April 2002.
 The agreement allowed the prisoners to be transferred from Yasser Arafat's Mukataa in Ramallah, where they were hiding during Operation Defensive Shield of April 2002.
 The four cell members who actively participated in Ze'evi's assassination were Hamdi Quran, who pulled the trigger, Basel al-Amar, Majdi Rimawi and Ahed Gholami.
 In a quick military trial in Ramallah, headed by Brigadier-General Ribhi Arafat, they were sentenced to hard labor.
 Quran was sentenced to 18 years, Asmar to 12, Rimawi to eight and Gholami to one year.
-Saadat was not placed on trial but remained in custody.
+Sa'adat was not placed on trial but remained in custody.
 The prison was situated next to the Palestinian Authority (PA) government building.
 Israeli rightists opposed the deal, saying it allowed the assassin to escape justice, while Palestinians opposed the jailing of a senior militant leader under Israeli pressure.